Affiliate links on Android Authority may earn us a commission. Learn more.

 An Apple Watch Series 4 or newer can utilize built-in electrodes to take ECG readings.
 Learn how to use the Apple Watch ECG app with our dedicated guide.

 Yes.
-To enable sleep mode, swipe up from your watch face and tap the moon icon, then tap Sleep.
+To enable sleep mode, tap your back button to access the control center, tap the moon icon, then tap Sleep.